lc512k/excercise-requests/README.md

 This project illustrates different ways to make API requests.

-By following the instructions below you will run a site who calls API endpoints on a remote server in different ways.
+By following the instructions below you will run a site that calls API endpoints on a remote server in a few different ways.

 ## Install